 – Not quite.

 You will have no problem finding places to eat on the cheap, and even get away with it (in terms of belly problems).
-The internal buses, trains, and planes did not seem expensive to me.
-A full day bus from Bagan to Kalaw cost me $20, a full day train cost me $7 and two internal flights cost me $60-105.
+The domestic buses, trains, and planes did not seem expensive to me.
+A full day bus from Bagan to Kalaw cost me $20, a full day train cost me $7 and two domestic flights cost me $60-105.

 Local transportation is comparatively more expensive, especially in Bagan and Yangon where you will have to rely on taxis – unless you’re really young, poor and adventurous.
 In Mandalay and possibly elsewhere you could get a motorcyclist to drive you.
 That is, if you don’t want to rent a bicycle like I did in Bagan and Nyangshwe (at Inle Lake).